ashu-cybertron/devops-task-4/README.md

 # devops-task-4
-task 4 as project of devops training by Mr. Vimal Daga
+#This is the task k4 of devops training under the mentorship of Mr. Vimal Daga

+#thank you sir for teaching so deeply...!!!